Defending the environment can be a death sentence – DW – 11/30/2022

 Advertisement

-When Indonesia's government decided to build a new capital, environmental defenders sounded the alarms.
-Sinking Jakarta will be the first metropolis to lose its main city status because of the climate crisis.
-But the decision to house the seat of government on the lush island of Borneo could worsen environmental damage in the archipelago and displace Indigenous communities from their ancestral lands.
+When Indonesia's government decided to build a new capital, environmental defenders sounded the alarm.
+Sinking Jakarta will be the first metropolis to lose its capital status due to the climate crisis.
+But the decision to house the seat of government on the lush island of Borneo could worsen environmental damage in the archipelago and displace Indigenous communities from their ancestral lands, critics say.

 Bison is just one of many environmental defenders globally who has paid the ultimate price for protecting the lands they inhabit from extractive industries or for working to protect the environment.